djculex/xoopssecure/README.md

 ## Installation

-Install as a normale Xoops Module
+Install as a normal Xoops Module

 ```PHP
   Admin -> install